MicrosoftDocs/minecraft-creator/creator/Documents/CameraCommandIntroduction.md

 Like the "pos" sub-option, the "rot" sub-option overrides the rotation of the Camera Preset.
 The "~" character is supported here to specify relative rotations.
 The "xRot" and "yRot" values in this command correspond to the "rot_x" and "rot_y" properties in the Camera Preset JSON file.
 As with the "rot_x" property, the result of the "xRot" value is clamped to no less than –90 degrees and no more than 90 degrees, to prevent the camera from going upside-down.

+### Camera Pitch Limits

+To avoid the camera going fully upside-down, the pitch of the camera has been limited to not more than 90 degrees and not less than negative 90 degrees.
+This applies to the “rot_x” rotation specified in a Camera Preset JSON file and to values specified in the /camera command.
+If a value outside of this range is specified directly in JSON or a command, a content error message will be displayed and the Preset or command won’t work.
+If a relative rotation (like ~20) happens to go outside of this range, the resulting pitch value will be clamped to the [–90,90] range and the command will work.

 ### The "default" sub-option

 This sub-option of the "set" option will use the position and rotation of the Camera Preset according to its JSON definition in the behavior pack.
 In other words, this causes any previous "pos" or "rot" overrides to be discarded.

+## The facing alternative for the /camera command

+To make it easier to point a camera at a particular location, a ‘facing’ option has been added to the /camera command.
+Wherever a rotation could be previously specified with the ‘rot’ option, now ‘facing’ can be used instead. ‘facing’ should be followed either by an entity selector like [type=cow] or by x y z coordinates.
+This works a similar way the ‘facing’ option functions with the /teleport command.
+The x y z position or the center of the targeted entity’s bounding box is put through some math relative to the camera’s current position, and an equivalent x and y rotation are calculated and used as if the ‘rot’ option was used in the first place with those desired angles.

 ## The "clear" Option